Rebne/forum_project/README.md

 ### User Interaction
 - [x] Only registered users can create posts and comments.
 - [x] Posts can be associated with categories.
-- [ ] Only registered users can like or dislike posts and comments.
+- [x] Only registered users can like or dislike posts and comments.
-- [ ] Registered users can view their created and liked posts.
+- [x] Registered users can view their created and liked posts.
 - [x] Users have access to profile pages.
 [Extra]

 ### Error Handling
-- [ ] Server uses appropriate HTTP response codes (2XX, 4XX).
+- [ ] Server uses appropriate HTTP response codes (2XX)
+- [x] Server uses appropriate HTTP respince code for (4XX)
-- [ ] All pages function correctly (no unhandled 404 errors).
+- [x] All pages function correctly (no unhandled 404 errors).
-- [ ] Project handles HTTP status 400 and 500 errors gracefully.
+- [x] Project handles HTTP status 400 and 500 errors gracefully.
-- [ ] Interface handles 5XX HTTP response codes gracefully.
+- [x] Interface handles 5XX HTTP response codes gracefully.
-- [ ] Server behaves as expected (no crashes).
+- [ ] Server behaves as expected (no crashes). - have to check for Database concurrency
 - [ ] Informative and user-friendly error messages.
 [Extra]

 ### Docker Integration